kayleschmoyer/APIBuilder/README.md

 # APIBuilder

-APIBuilder is a simple tool that automatically generates a REST API for all tables in a SQL Server database.
+APIBuilder is a simple tool that generates REST APIs for SQL Server tables.
+It includes a small web interface so you can pick exactly which tables and columns you want to expose.

 ## Features

 - Connects to a local or remote SQL Server instance using a connection pool.
-- Inspects `INFORMATION_SCHEMA` to find all tables and their primary keys.
+- Inspects `INFORMATION_SCHEMA` to find all tables and columns.
+- Web UI allows choosing tables and columns to expose.
-- Generates CRUD endpoints for every table (list, get by id, create, update, delete).
+- Generates CRUD endpoints (list, get by id, create, update, delete) for the selected tables.
 - Uses parameterized queries for all data access to avoid SQL injection.
 - Runs as an Express application on Node.js.